Football at the 1996 Summer Olympics: Men's tournament

-The 1996 Summer Olympics saw the introduction of the under-23 rules for the men's football tournament.
+The 1996 Summer Olympics saw the modification of the under-23 rules for the men's football tournament.
 Teams were made up of players under the age of 23 with a maximum of three overage players allowed.

 In the gold medal match, Nigeria defeated Argentina 3–2.
 In doing so, they became the first African country to win a gold medal in football, four years after Ghana became the first African team to win a medal of any colour.
 Brazil won bronze after a 5–0 win over Portugal.

 Women's tournament

 In the inaugural women's tournament, the United States won the gold medal after defeating China in the final.
 Despite football having been part of the Olympics since 1908, only teams from Europe and South America had won medals.
 As a result, the United States and China were the first countries from North America and Asia respectively to win medals in football.
 Norway won bronze after defeating Brazil 2–0.